Usmanh25/noisecloud/README.md

 ## Uploading Tracks

-Users can upload tracks to NoiseCloud, provided a title, artist, and genre.
+Users can upload tracks to SongCloud, provided a title, artist, and genre.
 Much like SoundCloud, if an image is not provided, their profile photo will be assigned to the track.
 The track will then be listed on the user's profile page.

 <img src="app/assets/images/UploadPage.png"></img>